-Charles Jean Marie wrote in 1911 about the central forms of adultery as an offence.
+Charles Jean Marie wrote in 1911120 about the central forms of adultery as an offence.
 The criminalisation of adultery came at a social cost: of disregarding the agency of a woman as a sentient being.

-&lt;sup>120 Charles Jean Marie Letorneau, The Evolution of Marriage (2011)
+120 Charles Jean Marie Letorneau, The Evolution of Marriage (2011)

 "In all legislations the married woman is more or less openly considered as the property of the husband and is very often confounded, absolutely confounded, with things possessed.
 To use her, therefore, without the authority of her owner is theft...But adultery is not a common theft.
 An object, an inert possession, are passive things; their owner may well punish the thief who has taken them, but him only.
-In adultery, the object of larceny, the wife, is a sentient and thinking being- that is to say, an accomplice in the attempt on her husband's property in her own person; moreover he generally has her in his keeping..."
+In adultery, the object of larceny, the wife, is a sentient and thinking being-that is to say, an accomplice in the attempt on her husband's property in her own person; moreover he generally has her in his keeping..."

 The law on adultery is but a codified rule of patriarchy.
 Patriarchy has permeated the lives of women for centuries.
 Ostensibly, society has two sets of standards of morality for judging sexual behaviour.
 121 One set for its female members and another for males.
 122 Society ascribes impossible virtues to a woman and confines her to a narrow sphere of behaviour by an expectation of conformity.
 123 Raising a woman to a pedestal is one part of the endeavour.
 The second part is all about confining her to a space.
 The boundaries of that space are defined by what a woman should or should not be.
 A society which perceives women as pure and an embodiment of virtue has no qualms of subjecting them to virulent attack: to rape, honour killings, sex-determination and infanticide.
 As an embodiment of virtue, society expects the women to be a mute spectator to and even accepting of egregious discrimination within the home.
 This is part of the process of raising women to a pedestal conditioned by male notions of what is right and what is wrong for a woman.
-The notion that women, who are equally entitled to the protections of the Constitution as their male counterparts, may be
+The notion that women, who are equally entitled to the protections of the Constitution as their male counterparts, may be treated as objects capable of being possessed, is an exercise of subjugation and inflicting indignity.
+Anachronistic conceptions of 'chastity' and 'honour' have dictated the social and cultural lives of women, depriving them of the guarantees of dignity and privacy, contained in the Constitution.

-&lt;sup>121 Nandita Haksar, Dominance, Suppression and the Law in Women and the Law: Contemporary Problems (Lotika Sarkar and B. Sivaramayya eds.), Vikas Publishing House (1994)
+Nandita Haksar, Dominance, Suppression and the Law in Women and the Law: Contemporary Problems (Lotika Sarkar and B. Sivaramayya eds.), Vikas Publishing House (1994) Ibid